 2. Internal Rotation with a Band:

-This exercise is like the external rotation exercise, but it targets the rotator cuff muscles differently.
+This exercise is like the external rotation but targets the rotator cuff muscles differently.
 To do this exercise, you’ll again need a resistance band.
 First, loop the band around your upper arm above the elbow.
 Then, holding the band in place with your other hand, slowly rotate your arm across your body.
 Return to the starting position and repeat.

 3. Shoulder Flexion: